theochem/horton/doc/user_hf_dft.rst

 ==================================

 Horton implements spin-restricted and spin-unrestricted effective Hamiltonians.
-Mathematically, these are models for the energy as function of a set of density matrices.
+Mathematically speaking, these are models for the energy as function of a set of density matrices.
 The implementation also provides an API to compute the corresponding Fock matrix for every density matrix, i.e. the derivative of the energy toward the density matrix elements.

 * For the restricted case, the alpha and beta density matrices are assumed to be identical.
 Hence the energy is only a function of the alpha density